Friday, November 06, 2015

 Macer expresses the desire to get those responsible (for the bodies, for her agents); she's apparently never heard of the old warning about wishes because she's quickly attached to a strike force of murky origins (an officer named Matt Graver (Josh Brolin) wears flip-flops to high level meetings; another named Alejandro (Benicio del Toro) snoozes quietly through mission briefings) and even murkier objectives (a trip to El Paso, Texas suddenly turns into a wire-tense mission to Ciudad Juarez, Mexico).

 How realistic is this scenario?
 Is the USA willing to move so aggressively through a foreign nation?
-Okay scrub that--are they able to move so through a foreign nation successfully and without any fallout?
-Villeneuve dismisses all skepticism with the unrelenting tone of his action sequences--not so much the assaultive style of a Paul Greengrass, trying to equate documentary realism with the supposed verite of a handheld camera, but a magisterial glide, a kind of unblinking gaze (with understated but precise editing) that suggests what's going to happen onscreen is inevitable, there's no avoiding it.
-Macer finds herself wound tighter and tighter as the mission (a fleet of black Chevrolet Impalas barreling through the U.S.-Mexico border) is joined by Mexican Ford pickups mounted with M429 machine guns; collects a hooded prisoner at a Mexican military base; encounters a traffic jam on the journey back to the Estados Unidos (along the way sleepy-eyed Alejandro casually points out two carloads of armed gunmen zeroing in on their fleet); ends up in a US military base where--more for our benefit than unwitting Macer's--said prisoner is locked in an interrogation room and sleepy Alejandro, now smiling widely, drags a five-gallon water jug to where the prisoner, not smiling, sits handcuffed and waiting helplessly.
+Okay scrub that--are they able to move through a foreign nation so successfully and without fallout?
+Villeneuve dismisses all skepticism with the unrelenting tone of his action sequences--not so much the assaultive style of a Paul Greengrass trying to equate documentary realism with the supposed verite of a handheld camera but a magisterial glide, a kind of unblinking gaze (with understated but precise editing) that suggests what happens onscreen is inevitable, there's no avoiding it.
+Macer finds herself wound tighter and tighter as the mission (a fleet of black Chevrolet Impalas barreling through the U.S.-Mexico border) is joined by Mexican Ford pickups mounted with M429 machine guns; collects a hooded prisoner at a Mexican military base; is mired in a traffic jam on the journey back to the Estados Unidos (along the way sleepy-eyed Alejandro points out two carloads of armed gunmen zeroing in on their fleet); ends up in a US military base where--more for our benefit than unwitting Macer's--said prisoner is locked in an interrogation room and sleepy Alejandro, now smiling widely, drags a five-gallon water jug to where the prisoner, unsmiling, sits handcuffed and helpless.

-Equally effective and perhaps imbued with a touch of poetry are the soaring overhead shots, of Juarez, of El Paso, that look gorgeous yes but turn out to have a thematic point: El Paso's neatly scrubbed streets shine in stark contrast with Juarez's urban sprawl--you tingle with pleasure at the orderly grid patterns of a United States suburb, then bristle when Villeneuve switches over to the chaotic capillaries of a Mexican border town.
-In between: the smoothly curving hills and sparse shrubs of the border desert, uncaring of all the drama happening at its edges.
+Equally effective and perhaps imbued with a touch of poetry are the soaring overhead shots, of Juarez, of El Paso, that look gorgeous yes but turn out to have a thematic point: El Paso's neatly scrubbed streets shine in stark contrast with Juarez's urban sprawl--you tingle with pleasure at the orderly grid of a United States suburb, bristle when Villeneuve switches to the chaotic capillaries of a Mexican border town.
+In between: the smooth curving hills and sparse shrubs of the desert, uncaring of all the drama happening at its edges.

-The film invites comparison with Zero Dark Thirty, maybe the last successfully concluded US foray into a foreign land to be translated so vividly to the big screen; unlike Zero, where both film and director consciously assumed a 'no comment' stance on the subject of torture Sicario does, not just on torture but on the many sins the government committed while waging this (Fantastical?
-Plausible?
-Prophetic?) escalation on the War on Drugs: torture works, the film says, but those who inflict it are damned--and so are we by implication because we benefit, we let it happen.* Not perhaps the message we want to hear but the filmmakers are at least upfront and unambiguous on the issue.
+The picture invites comparison with Zero Dark Thirty, maybe the last foray by the US into a foreign land to be successfully translated to the big screen.
+Unlike Zero where film and director consciously assumed a 'no comment' stance on the subject of torture Sicario does, not just on torture but on the many sins a government commits while waging this (Fantastical?
+Prophetic?) escalation on the War on Drugs: torture works, but those who inflict it are damned--and so are we by implication because we benefit, we let it happen.* Not perhaps the message we want to hear but the filmmakers are at least upfront and unambiguous on the issue.

 *(How else to account for Macer's sudden lapse of intelligence late in the film, when she threatens to expose Graver's and Alejandro's shenanigans?
-"That would not be wise," Graver growls, and I for one agree--exposure would genuinely threaten the whole operation, and should she be informing him of her one effective move before actually doing it?).
+"That would not be wise," Graver growls, and I agree--exposure would threaten the operation, and should she be informing him of her one effective move before actually doing it?).

-Less obviously the film works as a companion piece to Ridley Scott's The Counselor, a considerably more literary work (and considerably funnier, no small thing) thanks to a script by novelist Cormac McCarthy, who doesn't unfold the full extent of his sensibility as dole out as much of that sensibility as he thinks the screen deserves (there's a difference).
-Hence nihilism and despair run rampant The Counselor, the same way they do in McCarthy's earlier No Country for Old Men (but not in his superior The Road--the novel not the movie, which in my opinion is considerably softened; there the horror is leavened, modulated, strengthened by an equally powerful vision of love).
-Sicario is wrought in a similar, easily cynical spirit: only what wolves do matters, all else is the effort of impotent sheep.
-A powerful message, but ultimately limited.
+Less obviously the film works as companion piece to Ridley Scott's The Counselor, a considerably more literary (and funnier, no small thing) work thanks to a script by novelist Cormac McCarthy, who doesn't deliver the full extent of his sensibility so much as dole out what he thinks the movie deserves (there's a difference).
+Nihilism and despair run rampant in The Counselor, the same way they do in McCarthy's earlier No Country for Old Men (but not in his superior The Road--the book not the considerably softened movie--where the horror is modulated and strengthened by an equally powerful vision of love).
+Sicario is wrought in a similar spirit: only what wolves do matters, all else is the effort of impotent sheep.
+Powerful but ultimately limited message.

-Finally Sicario's eponymous character with his days-old beard growth and centuries-old eyes reminds me of another far more haunting character, Joel Torre's Detective Juan Mijares, in Lav Diaz's no-budget epic Batang West Side (West Side Avenue, 2000).
-Both bear heavy sins, both are involved in the War on Drugs (cocaine for Alejandro, shabu (crystal meth) for Mijares), both atone for sins in their deliberately gravid way; in fact when I see Alejandro prowling the border tunnels in the former I can't help but recall the casual grace of Mijares' stride through the streets of Jersey City in the latter (also can't help but wonder if del Toro saw Torre's performance beforehand).
-Laid out side-by-side, Sicario's trajectory seems strangely optimistic, despite the studied pose: they are damned, we are damned, but at least we're all doing something about the War on Drugs, if only stabilizing a chaotic situation.
+Finally Sicario's eponymous character with his days-old beard growth and centuries-old eyes reminds me of another more haunting character, Joel Torre's Detective Juan Mijares in Lav Diaz's no-budget epic Batang West Side (West Side Avenue 2000).
+Both are weighed down by heavy sin, both wage a War on Drugs (Alejandro against cocaine, Mijares against shabu (crystal meth)), both atone for sins in their deliberately gravid way; when I see Alejandro prowling the border tunnels in the former I can't help but recall Mijares' casual grace as he strides through the streets of Jersey City (also can't help but wonder if del Toro saw Torre's performance beforehand).
+Laid out side-by-side, Sicario's trajectory seems strangely optimistic, despite the studied pose: they are damned we are damned but something's being done, if only to stabilize a chaotic situation.

-Diaz's vision is bleaker: some mysteries are unsolvable, some crimes irredeemable, some sins unforgivable no matter how far we travel, or suffer, or struggle.
-They are damned, we are damned, and all the dirty tactics and shiny hardware in the world aren't ever going to pull us out into safety.
+Diaz's vision is bleaker: some mysteries are unsolvable some crimes irredeemable some sins unforgivable no matter how far we travel or suffer or struggle.
+They are damned we are damned all are damned, and still all the dirty tactics and shiny hardware in the world won't keep any of us an iota safer.